NexPlayer/Android-SDK/getting-started.md

 ### OpenGL Renderer

-This version of the NexPlayer™ engine supports OpenGL ES 2.0 rendering.
+This version of the NexPlayer engine supports OpenGL ES 2.0 rendering.
 This renderer may be used on devices running Froyo and later and is the default renderer for Honeycomb and Ice Cream Sandwich (ICS).
 This is also the **ONLY** renderer supported for Jelly Bean when the software codec must be used by a device.
 However *there are certain Froyo devices that do NOT support the OpenGL Renderer*.
 In these cases, it is necessary to check which renderer is in use when **NexPlayer.open** is called by also calling **GetRenderMode**.

-If this is not implemented by the application, another renderer must be specifically requested when calling NexPlayer™’s **init** method.
+If this is not implemented by the application, another renderer must be specifically requested when calling NexPlayer’s **init** method.

 > **Warning** When testing an application, please note that the OpenGL renderer does not work in the Android emulator provided with the Android SDK.
 If an application is to be tested in the emulator, it will be necessary to use one of the other renderers available.
 Testing content using the OpenGL renderer must happen on an actual device, not through the emulator.*

 > **Note** While the Android renderer may be the default renderer for Gingerbread, there are instances where another renderer may provide better performance on certain devices.
 In particular, while the Kindle Fire runs on Gingerbread, the OpenGL renderer is recommended because it provides better performance.
 See init for more details.

-To use the OpenGL renderer, the application must create an instance of the GLRenderer class (supplied as part of the NexPlayer™ SDK).
+To use the OpenGL renderer, the application must create an instance of the GLRenderer class (supplied as part of the NexPlayer SDK).
 GLRenderer is a GLSurfaceView subclass, and the video frame will be displayed within it.

 By default, the frame is stretched to fill the entire surface.
 The rectangle in which the video is drawn can be changed by calling **setOutputPos**.
 This rectangle is in screen pixels (not in the OpenGL coordinate space) but the position is relative to the GLRenderer.

 In addition, an application must also do the following in order to support the OpenGL renderer:

-1. Call NexPlayer™’s **init** method, passing the model name of the current device (you can attempt to force the use of the OpenGL renderer for debugging purposes by passingNEX\_DEVICE\_USE\_OPENGLinstead of the device name).
+1. Call NexPlayer’s **init** method, passing the model name of the current device (you can attempt to force the use of the OpenGL renderer for debugging purposes by passingNEX\_DEVICE\_USE\_OPENGLinstead of the device name).

-2. After initializing NexPlayer™, In **onVideoRenderPrepared**, check which renderer is being used to determine if it is the OpenGL renderer.
+2. After initializing NexPlayer, In **onVideoRenderPrepared**, check which renderer is being used to determine if it is the OpenGL renderer.
 Any special code to support the OpenGL renderer should be conditional based on the renderer in use.
 To determine the current renderer in use, call **GetRenderMode** and check the result, as follows:

 ```java
 if(mNexPlayer.GetRenderMode() == NexPlayer.NEX_USE_RENDER_OPENGL) {